-As another consequence of my closely reading her drafts, I was also prompted to insert shorter and longer excerpts from archived correspondence to add dimensionality to her narration; she had no objection to my making APPENDICES out of those selections.
-The presentation of all these APPENDICES may lead to greater knowledge but not guarantee greater wisdom.
-My discovery and invention of meaning always point toward the forever tantalizing questions: So what?
+As another consequence of closely reading her drafts, I was prompted to insert shorter and longer excerpts from archived correspondence to add dimensionality to her narration; she had no objection to my making APPENDICES out of those selections.
+The presentation of these APPENDICES may lead the reader to greater knowledge but not guarantee greater wisdom.
+My discovery and invention of meaning always point toward forever tantalizing questions: So what?
 What if?
 What else?

 The structure of this book invites the reader to linger over some passages and to skip others of less interest.
-Self-portraits in the arts-most self-evident within the European painterly tradition-rely on rendering subjects in particular settings, depicting the trappings peculiar to them and often but not always reflective of the times.
-NOT ANY ONE THING: A MEMOIR OF SORTS is just such self-portraiture with what surrounds and, for all its eccentricities, can be considered a subgenre of memoir.
+Portraits of artists-especially self-portraits-rely on rendering subjects in particular settings, depicting trappings peculiar to them and often but not always reflective of the times.
+This convention is self-evident within the European painterly tradition.
+NOT ANY ONE THING: A MEMOIR OF SORTS is just such self-portraiture with what surrounds, which, for all its eccentricities, can be considered a subgenre of memoir.
 I haven't labored over the NOTES in order to settle scores or to exact revenge, to argue or to persuade.
-I have completed them-as with most everything I've written in earnest-in order to understand what I think and feel and, ideally, to communicate that understanding to others in a stimulating way.
+I have completed them-as with most everything I've written in earnest-in order to understand what I think and feel and, ideally, to communicate that understanding to others in a stimulating, occasionally amusing, way.